 Thursdays, January 12–February 23, 20176–8 p.m.

 Location: Portland Art Museum, 1219 SW Park Ave, Portland OR 97205

 Guide: A former faculty member at UCLA and Reed College, Lois Leveen is the author of the novels Juliet’s Nurse and The Secrets of Mary Bowser.
 She has written about literature, history, and culture for The Atlantic, The Chicago Tribune, The Daily Beast, The Huffington Post, The Los Angeles Review of Books, The New York Times, The Wall Street Journal, and NPR.

-The Death Talk Project organizes workshops, rituals, Death Cafes, a monthly movie night, and other events.
-Join us for useful, honest conversation about how we die, how we mourn, and how we care for and remember our dead.
+From 2016–2019 the Death Talk Project organized workshops, rituals, Death Cafés, a monthly movie night, and other events.
+This legacy site documents our approach to useful, honest conversation about how we die, how we mourn, and how we care for and remember our dead.